yoava333/ctf-writeups/googlectf_quals/2019/sandstone/README.md

 ## Intro to Rust
 Rust is a systems programming language that is designed to be memory safe like java/python but also delivers the same performance as languages like C++.
 Rust achieves this by using a sophisticated compiler technology that forbids having an object which is both shared and mutable.
 This prevents many classes of memory corruption bugs.
-It also comes with a package manager called cargo, which is used to build rust crates (libraries).
+It also comes with a package manager called cargo, which is used to build Rust crates (libraries).
 Rust has also builtin support for [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) (e.g. talking to C code) and an ability to relax the compiler restrictions using the [unsafe](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html) keyword to build abstraction which the compiler cannot reason about being safe.
 Both FFI and unsafe can change raw memory and cause a program not to be memory safe - this is also called unsound.

 ## The Challenge
-In the challenge [zip](bdf3d61937fa0e130646d358b445966f16870107defa368fbc66a249c94fd6e1.zip), we get two main files - `main.rs` - which the only rust source and a `Dockerfile`.
+In the challenge [zip](bdf3d61937fa0e130646d358b445966f16870107defa368fbc66a249c94fd6e1.zip), we get two main files - `main.rs` - which is the only Rust source and a `Dockerfile`.

 Let's first look at the `Dockerfile`:
 ```docker